• Skip to primary navigation

 Tried this recipe?
 Please leave a star ⭐️⭐️⭐️⭐️⭐️ rating below and/or a review in the comments section further down the page.
 You can also stay in touch with us through social media by following us on Instagram, Pinterest, TikTok, and Facebook.

-Subscribe to my email newsletter to get my FREE Guide on Money Saving Tips on Buying Groceries, and get new recipes delivered to your inbox!
+Subscribe to my email newsletter to get a FREE e-book of 15 Healthy Weeknight Recipes, and get new recipes delivered to your inbox every week!

-Dutch apple cake arranged on a white platter.
+Easy apple cake served on a platter.

 Dutch Apple Cake Recipe